Modified Duties for New Parents

 The relevant dean (or his or her designate), in consultation with the eligible faculty member, will determine the ways in which the faculty member’s duties will be modified.
 At a minimum the relevant school or college will make arrangements that relieve the faculty member from direct teaching responsibilities for the period of modified duties.
 For faculty members with significant direct clinical responsibilities or limited teaching obligations, other modifications will be provided appropriate to their circumstances.
 Faculty on modified duties status will typically be expected to fulfill their other professional responsibilities during the period of modified duties, including those responsibilities for which the faculty member is uniquely qualified, such as advising doctoral candidates.

 A period of modified duties does not affect a faculty member’s tenure probationary period.
 The relevant complementary policy is Standard Practice Guide 201.92, Tenure Probationary Period: Effects on Tenure Clock of Childbearing and Dependent Care Responsibilities, which provides guidelines about excluding time from the years of countable service that constitute the tenure probationary period due to the effects of pregnancy, childbirth, or related medical conditions or due to the demands of dependent care.

 The schools, colleges, and campuses may adopt policies that provide periods of modified duties for other groups of faculty.
 The schools and colleges may define modified duties more broadly than the requirements set forth in this policy.

 - This policy applies to eligible faculty upon employment.

 - An eligible faculty member may take one term of modified duties for each birth or adoption that adds a child or children to his or her family.
 If both parents are employed in an eligible position at the University, each of them may take a period of modified duties for each birth or adoption that adds a child or children to their family if both of them meet the other eligibility criteria.

-- A period of modified duties must begin within twelve months of the date of the relevant birth or adoption.
+- All periods of modified duties must begin within twelve months of the date of the relevant birth or adoption.